WasabiThumb/jtoml/README.md

 # JToml
-The ultimate [TOML](https://toml.io/en/v1.0.0) parser for Java 8+.
+The ultimate [TOML](https://toml.io/en/v1.0.0) library for Java 8+.
-Goals are feature-completeness and a robust, type-safe API.
+Goals are feature completeness and a permissive yet type-safe API.
 JToml supports the latest version of the TOML spec (``v1.0.0``).
 TOML is a first-class citizen; no casts, no wonky date-time handling, no dependencies.

-The main reason for JToml's existence is that there were no other pure-Java TOML parsers which exposed an opaque API for TOML keys.
-JToml can parse TOML String keys like the other libraries, but also slice and join keys and perform shallow and deep enumeration of keys.

-The strongly typed nature of JToml is both an extension of this goal and a personal preference.
+Working with keys is fluid and unambiguous with methods for parsing, slicing and joining.

 ## Table of Contents
 - [Quick Start](#quick-start)